Usability Evaluation

 3. Lewis, J. R. (1995).
 IBM computer usability satisfaction questionnaires: Psychometric evaluation and instructions for use.
 International Journal of Human-Computer Interaction, 7(1), 57-78.

-Lewis’s paper presents the IBM Computer Usability Satisfaction Questionnaires (CSUQ), which are well-established standardized questionnaires for assessing user satisfaction.
-It provides valuable insights into usability assessment through user feedback.
+Lewis’s paper presents the IBM Computer Usability Satisfaction Questionnaires (CSUQ).
+These are well-established standardized questionnaires for assessing user satisfaction.

 4. Tullis, T., & Stetson, J. (2004).
 A comparison of questionnaires for assessing website usability.
 Paper presented at the Usability Professionals Association Conference.